-The origin of the word “worship” is in the Old English weorthscipe, meaning to ascribe worth to something, or even to shape things of worth.
-Worship helps individuals and community to shape worth – to take what is worthy and give it shape.
+The origin of the word “worship” is in the Old English weorthscipe, meaning to ascribe worth to, or shape things of worth.
+Worship helps us shape worth – to take what is worthy and give it shape.